define957/manysvms/README.md

 ```{r}
 install.packages("devtools")
 ```
+After you installed `devtools`, remember to instal `RTools`.
+You can find suitable `RTools` on the website https://cran.r-project.org/bin/windows/Rtools/.

-and run the following command :
+After above steps, please run the following command :
 ```{r}
 devtools::install_github("define957/manysvms")
 ```
+Then you can have `manysvms` package on your PC。

 ## SVMs for classification